|"Piece of Cake!"|

 Maybe a soul or two will remember this odd paper by Beau et al, 2017.
 It's significance seems lost so far, so here's a simplified narrative: A predatory and expansive ethnic emerged in the MN Michelsberg, apparently a lightly-footed, pit-burying, hunter-heavy Atlantic with short heads.
 Either the savages 'hunted' farmers beyond their borders or they represent a localized ethnic stratum, either way they appear genetically distinct from the people they ritually victimized.
 Is this genetic apartheid also visible at Blatterhole in Westphalia?
 (Blätterhof, Blätterhohle)

-This culture bleeds influences into a few other successor cultures; important ones with so-far uninteresting genetic anomalies you might recall.
+This culture bleeds influences into a few other successor cultures; important ones that may become more important in this story later.
 The Michelsberg mito-profiles are interesting in that light.
 A paper by Katrina Dulias et al was due to be published already this month and it will be interesting to see their analysis on the expansion of H1 and H3 from the Southwest.
 More on Christina Roth, 2016 with mito-turnover in the Mesetas below.

 Before moving on to Baalbergers, Blatterhohleans and Barcelonans, it might be helpful or not helpful to look back on how American anthropologists viewed the origin of big-bodied brachycephals of the Late Neolithic during this last century.
 Earnest Hooton and his students viewed the rugged 'Alpine' racial type to likely be a Mesolithic relict from small pockets of Western Europe that slowly re-emerged through a combination of selection and miscegenation.
 Of course they understood that brachycephals were also lightly represented in pockets of the Near East and recognized a general brachycephalization trend, but they also understood that the Late Neolithic saw massive migration from the East into the West of Europe.
 Despite this, Hooton preferred the view that this massive physique was more likely a re-emergence of the savage in the horridly barbaric Middle Neolithic.